reTHINK-project/specs/service-framework/readme.md

 #### Synchronizaiton among Hyperties (Syncer API)

-The Syncher API provides data object synchronisation among Hyperties as described by the [Reporter-Observer communication pattern](https://github.com/reTHINK-project/dev-hyperty-toolkit/blob/master/docs/tutorials/p2p-data-sync.md).

-The synchronised Data Objects are JSON data objects that are compliant with [SyncDataObject JSON Schema](../../../schemas/json-schema/data-objects/SyncDataObject.json).
+The Syncher API provides data object synchronisation among Hyperties.
+The synchronised Data Objects are JSON data objects.
 The Syncher API is depicted in the following diagram:

 ![Syncher API](SyncherAPI.png)

 The Syncher is a singleton owned by a Hyperty Instance that uses it to communicate with other Hyperty instance through data synchronisation.
 The Syncher "owns" all DataObjects (DataObject class) used by its Hyperty Instance i.e. DataObject instances (creation, destruction) are managed by the Syncher and not by the Hyperty Instance.
-Each DataObject is addressed by a URL - ObjectURL - that is used by the [Hyperty Messaging Framework](https://github.com/reTHINK-project/dev-hyperty-toolkit/blob/master/docs/tutorials/hyperty-messaging-framework.md) to correctly route messages required to support the data synchronisation, via the MiniBUS component.
+Each DataObject is addressed by a URL - ObjectURL - that is used by the Hyperty Messaging Framework to correctly route messages required to support the data synchronisation, via the MiniBUS component.
 When a new Data Object (Reporter or Observed) is created, the Syncher will add listeners in the MiniBus to receive messages targeting the ObjectURL.
 This means, the Syncher is the end-point associated to ObjectURL and not the Hyperty Instance.

 According to the Reporter-Observer pattern, there are two types of DataObjects that each Syncher can manage: